codeneuro/neurofinder/README.md

   f.write(json.dumps(results))
 ```

-If you are working in Matlab, get [jsonlab](http://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files-in-matlab-octave) then generate and save a nested struct:
+If you are working in `matlab`, get [jsonlab](http://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files-in-matlab-octave) then generate and save a nested struct:

 ```matlab
 results = [